 Teenagers in Iowa and Illinois schools are now more prepared to stand up against prescription drug and opioid abuse.
-Since launching in 2018, more than 2,000 students in 48 middle and high schools across Iowa and Illinois have taken the Prescription Drug Safety Program and learned how their actions can positively impact their communities.
-We now have promising year one results from participating schools in our Cedar Rapids, Central Iowa, Fort Dodge, Quad Cities and Sioux City regions.
+Since launching in 2018, more than 8,000 students in 48 middle and high schools across Iowa and Illinois have taken the Prescription Drug Safety Program and learned how their actions can positively impact their communities.
 The program is provided by UnityPoint Health at no cost to students or schools.

 About the Program

 UnityPoint Health is sponsoring a new education program for high school students about the dangers of prescription drug misuse and abuse, aimed at combating the national opioid epidemic.
 We are the first health system in the U.S. to join the Prescription Drug Safety Network, a nationwide coalition committed to empowering Americans with skills to make safe and healthy decisions about prescription drug use for themselves, their families and their communities.